A Startup Rad is a group of founders working to develop their startups and sharing feedback

 - A link to a video (5 minutes max) introducing yourself, teammates, and your startup (nothing fancy required, just you in front of your computer or phone is fine).

 The Rad has been oversubscribed each semester.
-Applications are accepted anytime before the end of shopping week.
+Applications are accepted anytime before the first class meeting.
 An interview with the teaching staff is usually required before enrollment permission is granted.
 You will be contacted to schedule an interview if needed.
 Enrollment decisions are made no later than the evening before study card day.

 Students should expect to meet with the full Rad every week and individually or in teams with the teaching staff every other week.
 A fixed 2 hour meeting time is scheduled for Thursdays 4pm-6pm.
 Students must have this time free on their schedule to enroll.